m0xpd/encore/README.md

 **Specifications**

-S&H  is 6HP wide and extends xxmm behind the front panel (when a standard Eurorack power header is inserted).
+encore! is 12HP wide and extends 38mm behind the front panel (when a standard Eurorack power header is inserted).

-S&H draws xx mA from the +12V supply and xx mA from the -12V supply.
+encore! draws 36.5 mA from the +12V supply and 12.5 mA from the -12V supply.